SetVenue Cookie Policy

 This Policy is intended to satisfy:

 - EU / EEA / UK: ePrivacy Directive 2002/58/EC Art.
-5(3) (consent for non-strictly-necessary cookies — not triggered here because SetVenue loads only strictly-necessary cookies); GDPR Art.
-13–14 (information notice); EDPB Guidelines 2/2023 on the Technical Scope of Art.
-5(3) (strictly-necessary scope); EDPB Guidelines 05/2020 on Consent (if and when consent becomes required in the future).
+5(3) (consent for non-strictly-necessary cookies — not triggered here because SetVenue loads only strictly-necessary cookies), as interpreted in Article 29 Working Party Opinion 04/2012 on Cookie Consent Exemption (WP194); GDPR Art.
+13–14 (information notice); EDPB Guidelines 05/2020 on Consent (if and when consent becomes required in the future).

 - California: Cal.
 Bus. & Prof. Code § 22575 (CalOPPA — disclosure of categories of personally identifiable information collected, third parties with which it may be shared, and the operator's response to "Do Not Track" signals); Cal.
 Civ.
 Code §§ 1798.100–1798.199.100 (CCPA / CPRA — see Privacy Policy); Cal.
 Civ.
 Code § 1798.135 (right to opt out of sale or sharing).